Guillermo del Toro's Cabinet of Curiosities

-Guillermo del Toro's Cabinet of Curiosities (or simply Cabinet of Curiosities) is a horror anthology streaming television series created by Guillermo del Toro for Netflix.
+Guillermo del Toro's Cabinet of Curiosities (or simply Cabinet of Curiosities) is a horror anthology television miniseries created by Guillermo del Toro for Netflix.
 It features eight modern horror stories in the traditions of the Gothic and Grand Guignol genres.
 Two are co-written by del Toro himself, while the others are written and directed by various filmmakers.
-It premiered on October 25, 2022, and received generally positive reviews.
+It premiered on October 25, 2022, and received positive reviews.

 Premise

 The series is "a collection of the Oscar-winning filmmaker's personally curated stories, described as [equally] sophisticated and horrific."
 Del Toro introduces each episode.
+Del Toro credits Rod Serling's Night Gallery as one of the inspirations for his Cabinet of Curiosities, specifically in the manner with which Serling opens and closes each episode.
+He told an interviewer, "I have incredibly vivid memories of the series, of the fear that enveloped me when I watched each episode: the fantastic opening featuring those wide-angle faces, distorted and grimacing; Gil Mellé's incredible music that created feelings of both fear and excitement; and Rod Serling's carefully phrased introductions of Tom Wright's horrific and dread-filled paintings that haunt my imagination to this day."

+The central conceit of the series is the opening of a cabinet of curiosities one section at a time, each episode corresponding to a different curiosity from the cabinet.

 Production

 Development

 On May 14, 2018, it was announced that Netflix had given the production a series order.
 Executive producers included Guillermo del Toro, J. Miles Dale, and Gary Ungar.
 Del Toro also served as writer for one episode and handpicked other writers and directors to helm other episodes.

 In September 2021, The Hollywood Reporter announced that The Babadook filmmaker Jennifer Kent would write and direct an episode starring the film's lead Essie Davis.
 The season would consist of seven other episodes, to be directed individually by Ana Lily Amirpour, Panos Cosmatos, Catherine Hardwicke, Guillermo Navarro, David Prior, Vincenzo Natali, and Keith Thomas, with writers such as Regina Corrado, Lee Patterson, Haley Z. Boston, Mika Watkins, and Aaron Stewart-Ahn.
 The series was described as "in production", according to The Hollywood Reporter.